-Registration-Required Obligation - Section 4701 (b)(1) provides that the term "registration-required obligation" has the same meaning as when used in Section 163(f), except that such term shall not include any obligations required to be registered under section 149(a).
-Section 163(f) provides that the term “registered-required obligation” means any obligation (including any obligation issued by a government entity) other than an obligation which -
+Registration-Required Obligation - Section 4701 (b)(1) provides that the term "registration-required obligation" has the same meaning as when used in Section 163(f), except that such term shall not include any obligations required to be registered under section 149(a) or (ii) is described in subparagraph (B).

-(iv) an obligation is issued where there are arrangements reasonably designed to ensure that such obligation will be sold (or resold in connection with the original issue) only to a person who is not a United States person, and
+(i) there are arrangements reasonably designed to ensure that such obligation will be sold (or resold in connection with the original issue) only to a person who is not a United States person,

-II. on the face of such obligation there is a statement that any United States person who holds such obligation will be subject to limitations under the United States income tax laws.
-(Internal Revenue Code Section 163(f) (2)).
+(iii) on the face of such obligation there is a statement that any United States person who holds such obligation will be subject to limitations under the United States income tax laws.

 Obligation - The term “obligation” includes bonds, debentures, notes, certificates, and other evidence of indebtedness regardless of how denominated.
 (Treasury Regulation §46.4701-1(b)(2))